cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: Simulation

 \subsection{Franka Manipulator Experiment}

-We evaluate our framework on a 7-DOF Franka Emika Panda manipulator, a high-dimensional system with $n_x = 14$ joint positions and velocities and $n_u = 7$ joint torques, as shown in Fig. \ref{fig:franka_demo}.
+We evaluate our framework on a 7-DOF Franka Emika Panda manipulator, a high-dimensional system with $n_{x}=14$ joint positions and velocities and $n_{u}=7$ joint torques, as shown in Fig.~\ref{fig:franka_demo}.
 The task is to drive the end-effector from a nominal configuration to a goal region while satisfying joint position limits, joint velocity limits, torque bounds, and collision avoidance constraints with respect to spherical obstacles in the workspace.
-The feedback gain variables scale as $\mathcal{O}(T n_u n_x)$, yielding $\vK_k \in \mathbb{R}^{7 \times 14}$ per timestep, and obstacle avoidance constraints are enforced at every knot point via the end-effector position obtained from forward kinematics.
+Collision constraints are evaluated using Isaac Sim collision spheres.
+The feedback gain variables scale as $\mathcal{O}\left(T n_{u} n_{x}\right)$, yielding $\mathbf{K}_{k} \in \mathbb{R}^{7 \times 14}$ per timestep, and obstacle avoidance constraints are enforced at every knot point via the end-effector position obtained from forward kinematics.
 We report experiments across fixed horizon length $T = 30$, number of obstacles $n_{\mathrm{obs}} = 1$, and robustness level $\tau = 0.01$.
 As shown in Table~\ref{tab:nrto_franka_fixed}, NRTO-FullADMM achieves a 25.9$\times$ wall-clock speedup over NRTO on this Franka setting, indicating the scalability of NRTO-FullADMM.